Pepryan/openstack-resource/README.md

 ## 📊 Data Collection and Management

+### Data Update Schedule

+**Important**: Aether is designed as a **scheduled data collection system**, not a real-time monitoring tool.
+Data is collected and updated via automated cron jobs.

+**Update Frequency**: Every 2 hours (configurable) **Data Freshness**: Web interface shows the timestamp of the last data collection **Performance**: Optimized for efficiency with minimal impact on OpenStack infrastructure

 ### Data Flow Architecture

-The application follows a specific data flow architecture:
+The application follows a specific data flow architecture with scheduled updates:

-1. **Data Collection**: Scripts run on the OpenStack server to collect resource data
+1. **Data Collection**: Scripts run on the OpenStack server every 2 hours to collect resource data
 2. **Data Transfer**: Collected data is transferred to the application server
 3. **Data Processing**: The application processes and visualizes the data
 4. **Data Storage**: Results are stored in the `static/results` directory
+5. **Data Refresh**: Web interface displays the most recent data collected from the last update cycle
+6. **Timestamp Display**: Each page shows when the data was last updated

 ```
 ┌─────────────────┐     ┌─────────────────┐     ┌─────────────────┐